 Group is an extremely powerful Drupal 8 module that allows you to create groups of users with shared content and permissions.

-It's easy to imagine that this module will replace Organic Groups, and become the default choice for social sites in Drupal 8.
+It's easy to see why this module has replaced Organic Groups, and become the default choice for social sites in Drupal 8.

 In this tutorial, I'm going to explain how you can use the new Group module to organize your site's users.